Wednesday, 12 July 2006

 Ascent 42 m, descent 43 m

-Our drab muesli was enlivened with apricots this morning and we set off at 7:30, with no sign of life from the other walkers.
+Our drab muesli was enlivened with bought apricots this morning ( a change from our usual pilfered fruit) and we set off at 7:30, with no sign of life from the other walkers.

-To our eyes it looked a mess, as most of the plants growing there were noxious weeds in Australia – gorse, briar roses, St John’s Wort and Paterson’s Curse, not to mention the grasses themselves.
-I resisted the temptation to pull them up by the roots.
+To our eyes it looked a mess, as most of the plants growing there were noxious weeds in Australia – gorse, briar roses, St John’s Wort and Paterson’s Curse, not to mention the rampant grasses themselves.
+With an effort I resisted the temptation to pull them up by the roots.

-Approaching a big meander, we abandoned the GR and took a small farm road directly towards Saint-Benoit, whose abbey church could be seen in the distance.
+Approaching a big meander, we abandoned the GR and took a farm road directly towards Saint-Benoit, whose thin-steepled church could be seen in the distance.

 A very big machine was mowing the verges and hedges as we came past.
 This is a constant preoccupation in France, keeping the vegetation from overrunning the works of man.